-In general, yes.
-If you meet the separate requirements of each type of benefit, you can recover both.
-While receiving one might offset the other, it can be beneficial to apply for both.
-For a more in-depth discussion about whether applying for both would be beneficial to you, call a Lunn & Forro, PLLC veterans disability lawyer in Raleigh today: 888-966-6566.
+Disabled veterans may qualify for both Social Security disability benefits and veterans disability compensation.
+If you meet the separate requirements of each type of benefit, you can receive both payments.
+There are some circumstances in which one might offset the other, but it can be beneficial to apply for both.
+For a more in-depth discussion about whether applying for both is an option for you, call a Lunn & Forro, PLLC disability lawyer today: 888-966-6566.

 Yes.
 Although they are both government agencies, the Social Security Administration (SSA) and the Department of Veterans Affairs (VA) are two separate agencies that use different qualifying rules and different review processes.